BrandonHoeft/the-economizer/docs/claude_projects/phase1-masterplan.md

 - Ensure secure local storage of content

 ### Performance
+- Prioritize model loading time and inference speed over accuracy for POC
-- Optimize embedding storage and retrieval
+- Optimize embedding storage and retrieval with appropriate pg_vector indexing
-- Consider chunking strategies for large articles
+- Consider article chunking strategies to improve relevance in RAG pipeline
-- Monitor and optimize LLM response times
+- Implement caching mechanisms for frequent queries
+- Use async processing where appropriate to maintain UI responsiveness

 ### Maintenance
 - Regular updates to dependencies